Have you ever considered getting started as a project management virtual assistant?

 What is the best thing about being a PMVA?

 I’ve got a two-part answer!
 First, it’s been the learning part.
-I LOVE that I’ve seen into dozens of different businesses at this point.
+I LOVE that I’ve seen dozens of different businesses at this point.
 I’ve learned so much of what works (and what doesn’t) from my clients and the work we’ve done together.
 Because clients trust you with the strategy, you get to see so much of the inner workings – it’s like a crash-course MBA!

 Secondly, I love strategy and planning work.
 And the fact that I get to spend most of my work time doing that is such a huge blessing to me.
 It fuels me to continue to grow in my career and expertise.
 I really see myself doing some variation of this kind of work for the long haul.